The Ancient Myth Exposed

 less than sixteen and grooms less than eighteen years old.
 (Women

-, John Esposito, 1982).
+in Muslim Family Law, John Esposito, 1982).
 It shows that even

 in the Muslim majority country of Egypt the child marriages are unacceptable.